corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 The code is assigning to `string` and `LocalDate`, but what type *is* the value returned from `michaelOldroyd.Name.FamilyName`, or `michaelOldroyd.DateOfBirth`?

-If you look at the code in `Person.cs` you can find the declaration for the `Person.FamilyName` property.
+If you look at the code in `Person.Properties.cs` you can find the declaration for the `Person.FamilyName` property.

 ```csharp
  public JsonSchemaSample.Api.PersonNameElement FamilyName